-The risk of disruption within global markets and trade routes is an ever present threat, and businesses should take all necessary precautions to safeguard themselves by implementing supply chain software.
+The risk of disruption within global markets and trade routes is an ever-present threat, and businesses should take all necessary precautions to safeguard themselves by implementing supply chain software.
 The latest example of how data collection systems can help companies mitigate supply chain risks comes from Thailand.

-Writing for Forbes, supply chain professional Jon Bovit recently noted that the amount of natural gas coming into Thailand from Myanmar is expected to drop precipitously in the beginning of April.
+Writing for Forbes, supply chain professional Jon Bovit recently noted that the amount of natural gas coming into Thailand from Myanmar is expected to drop precipitously at the beginning of April.
 Considering that approximately 25 percent of Thailand's natural gas comes from that country and that Thai industrial output is heavily reliant on natural gas-fueled power plants, the effect of this temporary outage could greatly damage the nation's economy.

 This is not the first time that Thai economic output has caused global supply chain concern.
 In 2011, massive flooding in the country disrupted operations at hard drive and automobile manufacturing facilities and left many of the world's largest businesses reeling as they sought alternative supplies and transportation routes.
 The New York Times reported that year that hard drive prices worldwide went up by about 10 percent and the global marketplace would not reach pre-flood levels until approximately 12 months after the natural disaster.